ryceg/Eigengrau-s-Essential-Establishment-Generator/README.md

 We love getting pull requests!
 You can find out more about contributing to the project [here.](https://github.com/ryceg/Eigengrau-s-Essential-Establishment-Generator/wiki/Contributing)

+You will need a recent version of [NodeJS](https://nodejs.org), as well as [Yarn](https://yarnpkg.com/), which you can install by running `npm install -g yarn` once you have NodeJS installed.

-Once you've cloned the project, remember to `yarn install` or `npm install` to install the required dependencies.
+Once you've cloned the project, run `yarn install` to install the required dependencies.

-You will also need to download Tweego from [here.](https://www.motoslave.net/tweego/) and place the contents inside /Eigengrau-s-Essential-Establishment-Generator/.twine if the .twine folder does not already exist just create one.
+You will also need to download Tweego.
+You can do so so either by running `yarn install-compiler`, or by downloading it from [here.](https://www.motoslave.net/tweego/) and placing the contents inside _/Eigengrau-s-Essential-Establishment-Generator/.twine_. if the _.twine_ folder does not already exist, just create one.

-* Use `npm test` to run tests.
+* Use `yarn test` to run tests.
-* Use `npm run-script build` to build the output files.
+* Use `yarn build` to build the output files.
 (Note that this will return a File Not Found error, but it is working) The entire thing will output to the /gh-pages folder as the index.html file.
-* Use `npm start` to automatically rebuild on file changes.
+* Use `yarn start` to start a development build that automatically rebuilds on file changes.

 If you don't want to code, that's okay!
 The Generator is built out of a novel's worth of words, and we're always in need of more descriptions.
 You can find writing tasks [here.](https://github.com/ryceg/Eigengrau-s-Essential-Establishment-Generator/issues?q=is%3Aissue+is%3Aopen+label%3AWriting)